Skip to main content

 1. Visit the National Museum of Scotland

-The National Museum is a go-to for history buffs.
-This attraction boasts galleries with artefacts from some of the oldest humans in Scotland, as well as incredible fossils and innovative inventions in the science wing.
+The National Museum of Scotland is a go-to for history buffs.
+This attraction boasts galleries with artefacts from some of the oldest humans in Scotland.
+It also features incredible fossils and innovative inventions in exhibits like “Natural World” and “Making It” within the science wing.

-With completely free entry and even a family fun zone, this museum is one of those family-friendly free things to do in Edinburgh that you absolutely can’t miss.
+With free entry and family fun zones, the National Museum is a family-friendly activity that you absolutely can’t miss.

-And if you’re looking for more free museums, the Writers’ Museum is just a short walk away.
-Situated near the top of the Royal Mile, this free museum covers the lives and works of three incredible Scottish authors: Robert Burns, Robert Louis Stevenson, and Sir Walter Scott.
+And if you’re looking for more free museums, the Writers’ Museum and Museum of Childhood are just a short walk away.
+You’ll find the museum near the top of the Royal Mile on Lady Stair’s Close.
+The Writer’s Museum covers the lives and works of three incredible Scottish authors: Robert Burns, Robert Louis Stevenson and Sir Walter Scott.

 2. Take in the View at Calton Hill

-One of the best things to do here is to admire the various important monuments – a notable one being the National Monument.
-This monument was originally designed to mimic the image of the Parthenon in honour of a serviceman but was sadly never completed.
+One of the best things to do on Calton Hill is to admire the various important monuments – the National Monument.
+This monument mimics the image of the Parthenon in Athens to honour the fallen soldiers of the Napoleonic War.
 There’s also the Nelson Monument to admire, where you can pay your respects to the sad passing of Admiral Lord Nelson, who died in battle in the early 19th century.

-3. Admire the Art at the Scottish National Gallery
+3. Admire the Art at the Scottish National Galleries

 The Scottish National Gallery of Modern Art is another free gallery in New Town, hosting pieces from icons such as Salvador Dali and Picasso.
-Free art galleries like these don’t come around too often, so make sure you stop by for a visit on your Edinburgh adventure.
+It also features an outdoor sensory sculpture trail – a delight for young and old.

 Once you’ve gotten your fill of art from Edinburgh’s free galleries, pop over to Edinburgh Castle for a deeper look into the city’s history.
 This incredible landmark on the Royal Mile near Princes Street Gardens has some fascinating stories lurking in its ancient walls.
 Follow in the footsteps of royalty in the Great Hall, where King James IV once enjoyed many celebrations.